Turks in Algeria

-Turkish women of Algeria in their traditional dress (c.
+Women of Algeria in their traditional dress (c.
 1876–1888).

 The Turks in Algeria, also commonly referred to as Algerian Turks, Algerian-Turkish Algero-Turkish and Turkish-Algerians were the ethnic Turkish and renegades who emigrated to Algeria during the Ottoman period.
 A significant number of Turks intermarried with the native population, and the male offspring of these marriages were referred to as Kouloughlis (kuloğlu) due to their mixed Turkish and central Maghrebi heritage.
 However, in general, intermarriage was discouraged, in order to preserve the "Turkishness" of the community.
 Consequently, the terms "Turks" and "Kouloughlis" have traditionally been used to distinguish between those of full and partial Turkish ancestry.